Skip to main content

 • CAQ for work: Required for most work permit applications for Quebec employers.
 The employer typically initiates this process.

-• Processing time: 3–5 weeks for study CAQ; varies for work CAQ
+• Processing time: around 25 business days once complete for study CAQ; varies for work CAQ.
+Verify current MIFI times

 CUSMA/USMCA work permit holders and certain other LMIA-exempt categories may be exempt from the CAQ requirement.
-Verify on the MIFI website for your specific situation.
+Verify on the MIFI website for your circumstances.

 French Language Requirements